szymonczop/DLP_2021/README.md

  ```kaggle_downloader.py``` that allow us to download emotion dataset directly from Kaggle with one command and
  ```kaggle_to_colab.txt``` with instruction how to do the same in ```Colab``` environment.
 In this file also information about
  further step of locall downloading process can be found.

+ ###Note
+ Whole work was done by Marta Kałużna and Szymon Czop